JohanBinst/aws-certification/saa/13-Global_content_delivery_and_optimization.md

 - AWS Media Package Channel Endpoints
 - AWS Media Store Container Endpoints
 - Everything else (web servers); Custom Origins.
 Note: An S3 as a static website is treated not as S3 but as a Web Server aka custom origin
+- EXAM: if question about control of protocol (HTTP/HTTPS), port (80/443) or certificate version -> Custom Origin is the answer because you can't modifiy this for S3

 ## DEMO - CloudFront (CF) - Adding a CDN to a static Website
 Implement a CloudFront distribution using an S3 bucket as the origin.